asjad99/Databricks-Data-Science/README.md

 **Training a baseline model:**

+● Choose the most appropriate metric for a given scenario objective

 ● Identify how AutoML facilitates model/feature selection.

 ● Identify the advantages AutoML brings to the model development process